GSamuel/gsamuel.github.io/_posts/2020-08-08-double-negations.md

 }
 {% endhighlight kotlin %}

 There's no reason to use complex and confusing double negatives in your code.
-So do yourself us all a favor. **Don't not avoid double negations**.
+So do us all a favor. **Don't not avoid double negations**.

 [inline-function]: https://refactoring.com/catalog/inlineFunction.html